Faculty and Staff

 Assistant Professor of Psychology

-Scott Hinze is new to the psychology department at Virginia Wesleyan in the fall of 2013.
-He most recently held a post-doctoral research fellowship at Northwestern University in the School of Education and Social Policy.
-He received his doctorate in cognitive psychology from the University of Illinois at Chicago.
+Scott Hinze was new to the psychology department at Virginia Wesleyan in the fall of 2013.
+Previously, he held a post-doctoral research fellowship at Northwestern University.
+He received his doctorate in cognitive psychology, with a minor in cognitive neuroscience, from the University of Illinois at Chicago.
 His research explores how processes of human learning and memory unfold in everyday experiences, including educationally-relevant ones, and how these experiences can be supported with effective instructional design.

 See Scott's webpage for more.